itisacloud/ultralytics_multiband_support/README.md

 This is a fork from the original ultralytics package.
 The original package is a great tool for object detection and image classification.
-The original package is still available at https://github.com/ultralytics/ultralytics
+The original package is available at https://github.com/ultralytics/ultralytics

 While the original package is great for object detection, its not suited for detection on multispectral images.
 This package is designed to work with multispectral images, and it is also designed to work with the new version of the PyTorch library.
 The original package is designed to work with the old version of the PyTorch library.